PREPARE FOR YOUR

 PASSPORT AND VISA REQUIREMENTS

-You do require a valid passport when entering Antarctica, as well as to travel through the country in which you’re starting your journey.
+You do require a valid passport when entering the countries from where your Antarctic journey begins and ends.
 Check with the Department of State Travel for specific visa and passport requirements for the ports you are traveling through.
-Make sure your passport is active for at least 6 months after your travel to Antarctica is complete and that it has enough blank pages for the necessary stamps.
+Make sure your passport is active for at least 6 months after your travels are complete and that it has enough blank pages for the necessary stamps.

 WHAT TO PACK